JosephLai241/URS/README.md

 - ~~This program is optimized for use in the terminal, specifically for Linux-based distros.
 I will look into a way to neatly print out the scraped results into the terminal instead of creating CSV files for each scrape.
 Also considering adding a "Display scrape results in terminal / Create CSV file / Both?
 [T/C/B] " option.~~ I've decided to create a new repo for a command line optimized version of this project.
 The link to the CLI version of this project is located at the very top of this readme.

 - I am still not exactly sure how to do PRAW exception handling, will have to look into that a bit more to catch invalid Reddit credentials, forbidden HTTP responses, etc.

+- Considering adding an option where users can specify the data fields they would like in the CSV files instead of the current default fields.